 If you have a child arrangement letter already in place, call us to discuss amending it.
-If you haven’t made child arrangements yet, contact us - there is still plenty of time.
+If you haven’t made child arrangements yet, contact us - there is still time.

 Five benefits of a formal child arrangement agreement

-- It avoids lengthy email exchanges or telephone calls where it’s all to easy to misunderstand what has been arranged and for when.
+2. It avoids lengthy email exchanges or telephone calls where it’s all too easy to misunderstand what has been arranged and for when.

 Travelling abroad?
 Take your letter with you